xinhuixu/corpus-ling-notebook/README.md

-# Notes on Corpus Linguistics
+# notes on corpus linguistics